yilingchung/yilingchung.github.io/_pages/about.md

 I am a research associate at [The Alan Turing Institute](https://www.turing.ac.uk/), working on online safety and potential interventions.
 I completed my PhD in [Information Engineering and Computer Science](https://iecs.unitn.it/) at the [University of Trento](https://www.unitn.it/en) and [Fondazione Bruno Kessler](https://www.fbk.eu/en/), where I was advised by [Marco Guerini](http://www.marcoguerini.eu/).

-My main research focuses on addressing online hate through counter-speech/counter-argument generation, with an emphasis on multilinguality and knowledge injection to increase the informativeness in the generation.
+My main research focuses on addressing online hate through abuse detection and counter-speech/counter-argument generation.
 I am interested in applying machine learning techniques and social network analysis to help understand dynamics of hate and misinformation, and develop applications to tackle online harm.
 I am also interested in research areas such as multilinguality, low resource natural language processing, argument mining and generation, psychology, and AI for social good.

 Publications